HDegroote/dht-relay-wss/README.md

 Listens for websocket connections at `/`

-In addition, has the following http endpoint:
+In addition, has the following http endpoints:

 #### ```GET /health```